Table of Contents

 These disruptive changes delivered a devastating surprise to a cryptocurrency industry largely unprepared for such a strong regulatory response.

 Up until this point, VASPs hoped that the Know-Your-Customer (KYC) and Know-Your Transaction (KYT) measures they were taking to respectively identify clients and transaction origins would be enough to stave off the authorities a bit longer.

-Yet, a recent report stated that two-thirds of the world’s top 120 VASPs had inadequate AML/KYC systems in place, likely due to the cost and time associated with managing this vital compliance process.
+Yet, a 2019 report stated that two-thirds of the world’s top 120 VASPs had inadequate AML/KYC systems in place, likely due to the cost and time associated with managing this vital compliance process.

-With no existing technology or protocol in place (by design) to counter the pseudonymous nature of virtual assets, and the industry severely lacking global standards and strong industry bodies, the race began for innovative enterprises to come up with cost-effective solutions that could connect exchanges and other financial institutions to help them avoid the wrath of authorities by June 2020.
+With no existing technology or protocol in place (by design) to counter the pseudonymous nature of virtual assets, and the industry severely lacking global standards and strong industry bodies, the race began for innovative enterprises to come up with cost-effective solutions that could connect exchanges and other financial institutions to help them avoid the future wrath of authorities.